tomiok/splanner/README.md

 #### Config

-in your main file or something like that
+* In your main file or something like that

 ```go
 // init the shared data structure.